Gentle on your blade, resist cutting marks

 A wood cutting board need to be conditioned from time to time, primarily with food-grade mineral oil or board butter to maintain their appearance and prevent damage.

-The objective is to moisturises the fibres of the wood to avoid the cutting board from cracking/splitting and give protection against mold.
+The objective is to moisturises the fibres of the wood to avoid the cutting board from cracking/splitting and give protection against mould.

 We recommend to condition the board once a week for the first month, then once a month for the next few months, then as needed from there.